MEDIA RELEASE

 “In comparison to other economies, Aussies really feel the pinch of every cash rate hike, and this can be seen in the exorbitant amount of interest now being paid on mortgages down under,” says Peter Marshall, Mozo banking and rates expert.

-“Aussies are paying $60 billion more a month in repayments than they were two years ago, so it’s highly unlikely the RBA will hike the cash rate for a 14th time, but they’ll certainly be indicating the risk of a hike in their statement next Tuesday.”
+“Aussies are paying $60 billion more in repayments than they were two years ago, so it’s highly unlikely the RBA will hike the cash rate for a 14th time, but they’ll certainly be indicating the risk of a hike in their statement next Tuesday.”

 “Announcing the risk of another rate hike is part of the effort to produce the same consequences, without having to actually hike the cash rate again, as the RBA won’t want to increase the cash rate unless it's really necessary.”